-Moving Forces helps military veterans, families and serving personnel to stay physically active by providing fun, relaxed and sociable activities all over Greater Manchester.
+Moving Forces helps military veterans, families and serving personnel to stay physically active by providing fun, relaxed and sociable activities online and all over Greater Manchester.

-Moving Forces recently became a national partner for Walking With the Wounded’s ‘Northern Care Coordination Partnership’ (NCCP) programme.
-Our role within the NCCP programme will be to deliver exclusive, bespoke activities for NCCP’s clients.
+At the beginning of 2020, Moving Forces became a national partner for Walking With the Wounded’s ‘Northern Care Coordination Partnership’ (NCCP) programme with a vision to deliver exclusive, bespoke activities for NCCP’s clients.

-Finalist for the Endeavour Fund’s ‘Community Award’ and also for the ‘Mental Health and Wellbeing Award’ at the Community Sport & Recreation Awards.
+Finalist for the 2020 Endeavour Fund Awards for their ‘Community Award’ and also for the ‘Mental Health and Wellbeing Award’ at the 2020 Community Sport & Recreation Awards.

 Job role: Senior Development Officer - Armed Forces